Disasters and Recoveries, Part 1

 You probably know the three steps to a disaster recovery plan: Disaster.
 Recovery.
 Plan.
 It’s amazing how true that joke is, and how unprepared we tend to be for infrequent outages.

 After heavy snows on Thursday we got a hefty dose of sleet on Friday.
 The trees almost immediately got a wonderful ice coating … and we lost electricity a few hours afterwards.

 Lesson#1: Things that look great might actually do more harm than good.
 Technologies that look great in PowerPoint might bring down your network.

 We live in a small village in Slovenian hills.
 Heavy snows are not unusual, and we were warned that prolonged power outages aren’t exactly impossible, so I implemented all sorts of redundancy measures.

 Being in the middle of a winter storm, I was most worried about us staying warm.
-Time to fire up our ceramic wood oven.
+Time to fire up our ceramic wood oven (a slightly less ancient version of this thingy).
 Half an hour later the fire was happily burning.